Seyi-22/Plantix-Nigeria---Your-Crop-Doctor/README.md

  Key Features

-Voice-First Interface
+1. Voice-First Interface
    Navigate the entire app using voice commands in English, Yoruba, Igbo, or Hausa.
 Just say "Kini problem  tomato mi" (What's wrong with my tomato) and the app guides you through the diagnosis.

- Offline Diagnosis
+2. Offline Diagnosis
    Works without internet!
 The app has built-in AI that can identify 50+ common crop diseases across 10 major Nigerian crops - all stored on your phone.

-Local Agro-Dealer Network
+3. Local Agro-Dealer Network
    Get instant treatment recommendations with prices and locations of nearby dealers.
 For example: "Apply Ridomil fungicide available at Balogun Ventures (3.2 km away) for ₦850."

-Disease Outbreak Alerts
+4. Disease Outbreak Alerts
-When multiple farmers in your area report the same disease, you'll get an alert to check your crops early - preventing the spread before it reaches you.
+   When multiple farmers in your area report the same disease, you'll get an alert to check your crops  early, preventing the spread before it reaches you.

-Freemuim
+5. Freemuim
    few disease diagnosis is completely free. premium features (₦500/month) include unlimited disease diagnosis, video calls with agronomists and soil testing.

-How It Works - Real User Story
+How It Works
+ Real User Story:

 Meet Amina, a maize farmer in Kano:

 1. Amina notices strange spots on her maize leaves
-2. She opens Plantix Nigeria and says in Hausa: *"What's attacking my maize?"*
+2. She opens Plantix Nigeria and says in Hausa: "What's attacking my maize?"
 3. The app prompts her to take a photo of the affected leaves
-4. Within seconds, the on-device AI diagnoses: **Fall Armyworm**
+4. Within seconds, the on-device AI diagnoses: Fall Armyworm
 5. The app speaks the diagnosis in Hausa and shows treatment options
 6. She sees two options:
    - Chemical: Emmamectin pesticide at Musa Farms (2.1 km) - ₦1,200